 By BeauHD from Slashdot's new-and-improved department

-By BeauHD from Slashdot's unhappy-camper department
+By BeauHD from Slashdot's raise-your-hand department

-By BeauHD from Slashdot's jump-ship department
+By BeauHD from Slashdot's eyes-on-the-prize department

-By BeauHD from Slashdot's green-living department
+By BeauHD from Slashdot's day-late-and-a-dollar-short department